Mid-America Apartment Communities (NYSE:MAA) PT Raised to $175.00

-Mid-America Apartment Communities (NYSE:MAA) had its price objective hoisted by Raymond James from $145.00 to $175.00 in a report released on Tuesday morning, Analyst Ratings Network reports.
-Raymond James currently has an outperform rating on the real estate investment trust’s stock.
+Mid-America Apartment Communities (NYSE:MAA) had its target price upped by Raymond James from $145.00 to $175.00 in a report released on Monday morning, Benzinga reports.
+The firm currently has an outperform rating on the real estate investment trust’s stock.

-Other research analysts also recently issued research reports about the stock.
-Mizuho lifted their target price on shares of Mid-America Apartment Communities from $128.00 to $143.00 and gave the stock a neutral rating in a report on Monday, March 15th.
-Robert W. Baird downgraded shares of Mid-America Apartment Communities from an outperform rating to a neutral rating and lifted their price target for the company from $132.00 to $137.00 in a report on Tuesday, February 9th.
-Royal Bank of Canada initiated coverage on shares of Mid-America Apartment Communities in a report on Tuesday, March 30th.
-They set a sector perform rating and a $146.00 price target for the company.
-Finally, Scotiabank raised shares of Mid-America Apartment Communities from a sector perform rating to a sector outperform rating and boosted their target price for the stock from $132.00 to $145.00 in a research note on Friday, January 22nd.
-Four research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
-The company presently has a consensus rating of Buy and a consensus target price of $139.36.
+Several other analysts have also recently commented on the company.
+Mizuho increased their target price on Mid-America Apartment Communities from $128.00 to $143.00 and gave the stock a neutral rating in a report on Monday, March 15th.
+Robert W. Baird cut Mid-America Apartment Communities from an outperform rating to a neutral rating and increased their target price for the stock from $132.00 to $137.00 in a report on Tuesday, February 9th.
+Royal Bank of Canada started coverage on Mid-America Apartment Communities in a report on Tuesday, March 30th.
+They set a sector perform rating and a $146.00 target price on the stock.
+Finally, Scotiabank upgraded Mid-America Apartment Communities from a sector perform rating to a sector outperform rating and increased their target price for the stock from $132.00 to $145.00 in a report on Friday, January 22nd.
+Four research analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
+The stock presently has an average rating of Buy and a consensus target price of $139.36.

-The company also recently declared a quarterly dividend, which was paid on Friday, April 30th.
-Shareholders of record on Thursday, April 15th were given a dividend of $1.025 per share.
-This represents a $4.10 annualized dividend and a yield of 2.62%.
+The business also recently announced a quarterly dividend, which was paid on Friday, April 30th.
+Shareholders of record on Thursday, April 15th were paid a $1.025 dividend.
+This represents a $4.10 annualized dividend and a yield of 2.61%.
 The ex-dividend date of this dividend was Wednesday, April 14th.
-Mid-America Apartment Communities’s dividend payout ratio (DPR) is currently 62.60%.
+Mid-America Apartment Communities’s payout ratio is 62.60%.

-Institutional investors and hedge funds have recently bought and sold shares of the company.
-PrairieView Partners LLC acquired a new stake in shares of Mid-America Apartment Communities in the 1st quarter valued at approximately $25,000.
-Bessemer Group Inc. raised its holdings in Mid-America Apartment Communities by 72.8% during the 1st quarter.
-Bessemer Group Inc. now owns 178 shares of the real estate investment trust’s stock worth $26,000 after purchasing an additional 75 shares during the last quarter.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+PrairieView Partners LLC acquired a new stake in shares of Mid-America Apartment Communities during the first quarter worth about $25,000.
+Bessemer Group Inc. raised its position in shares of Mid-America Apartment Communities by 72.8% during the first quarter.
+Bessemer Group Inc. now owns 178 shares of the real estate investment trust’s stock worth $26,000 after purchasing an additional 75 shares during the period.
 E Fund Management Co.
-Ltd. bought a new position in Mid-America Apartment Communities during the 1st quarter worth approximately $29,000.
-SOA Wealth Advisors LLC. bought a new position in Mid-America Apartment Communities during the 4th quarter worth approximately $41,000.
-Finally, CWM LLC increased its stake in shares of Mid-America Apartment Communities by 328.2% in the 1st quarter.
+Ltd. acquired a new stake in shares of Mid-America Apartment Communities during the first quarter worth about $29,000.
+SOA Wealth Advisors LLC. acquired a new stake in Mid-America Apartment Communities in the 4th quarter valued at approximately $41,000.
+Finally, CWM LLC lifted its stake in Mid-America Apartment Communities by 328.2% in the 1st quarter.
 CWM LLC now owns 304 shares of the real estate investment trust’s stock valued at $44,000 after acquiring an additional 233 shares in the last quarter.
-Institutional investors own 91.38% of the company’s stock.
+91.38% of the stock is currently owned by institutional investors.

 Mid-America Apartment Communities Company Profile